Frequently Asked Questions

 How many locations do you have?

-We have 8 locations across Central Indiana: 4 in Indianapolis and one each in Carmel, Greenwood, Richmond, and Terre Haute.
+We have 12 locations in total.
 To learn about each center click here.

 Are you open year-round?